 Take the word “color” as an example.
 In America, we spell it with two Os and no other vowels.
 In the UK, Australia, and many other English-speaking nations, though, the word is spelled “colour” with a u after the second o.

 Like punctuation mishaps, leaving out these extra letters (or, on the flip side, leaving extra letters in) won’t drastically alter what you are trying to say or the point you’re trying to make.
 It will, however, tell your audience that you aren’t a native writer.
 Depending on your subject matter, this may make it difficult for that audience to take you seriously.

 If you are writing a piece about British politics, for instance, but you use American spelling conventions, readers might question your understanding.
 At worst, they may even presume that you have a political agenda you are trying to push.
 Being mindful of the details that make each dialect of a language tick can overcome these challenges.

 Being a native speaker doesn’t account for context, either.
 You don’t speak to your friends the same way that you speak to your boss, for example.
 Likewise, you don’t write the same way for every audience.

-If you’re writing a listicle for the everyday person, you don’t want to use large, uncommon words that require a dictionary to understand.
-If you’re writing for the scientific community, you don’t want to use emojis and extensive slang.
+If you are writing a listicle for the everyday person, you don’t want to use large, uncommon words that require a dictionary to understand.
+If you are writing for the scientific community, you don’t want to use emojis and extensive slang.
 Always tailor your writing style to the message at hand.

-This is where language editors excel.
+This is where language editors excel for businesses.
 Not only do they catch misspellings and other grammatical misuses, but they also look for contextual issues.

 Language Editor Uses in the Virtual Age

-Whether you’re writing a news story, an advertisement, a blog, a wiki article, or anything else, language editors should be your best friends.
-It doesn’t matter if you’re translating your writing from Spanish to German or just attempting to make it appeal to a wider range of people.
+Whether you are writing a news story, an advertisement, a blog, a wiki article, or anything else, language editors should be your best friends.
+It doesn’t matter if you are translating your writing from Spanish to German or just attempting to make it appeal to a wider range of people.
 Language editor uses are infinite (and infinitely helpful).